Larson on van Gisbergen: ‘Throw him to the wolves’

 “It might be simpler to him, compared to what he is used to, so he’s going to be pretty good.”

-After van Gisbergen shocked the NASCAR world by winning on the Streets of Chicago, Larson suggested that the New Zealander could return home and tell his peers that stock car drivers, in his words, suck.
+After van Gisbergen shocked the NASCAR world by winning on the streets of Chicago, Larson suggested that the New Zealander could return home and tell his peers that stock car drivers, in his words, suck.

 From that standpoint, Larson is looking forward to a rematch on The Brickyard road course, a more level playing field since Cup drivers have competed on this layout since the 2021 season.